 Maroon helmets were thrown in air like caps at a graduation.
 And in a way, it was.
-The Texas A&M Aggies had just notched their first win over a Top 5 team under Jimbo Fisher, 41-38.
-The game winning field goal as time expired was a fitting end to a day the No. 4 Florida Gators had done everything they could on defense to give the game away.
+The Texas A&M Aggies had just notched their first win over a Top 5 team under Jimbo Fisher, 41-38, expelling the demon and notion that Fisher couldn't lead a big-time win.
+The game clinching field goal as time expired, the offense watching helplessly from the sideline, felt a fitting end to a day in which the No. 4 Florida Gators had done everything they could on defense to give the game away.

 Aggie players locked arms to sing the alma mater and fans stayed in the stands to soak in the win under the big Texas sky, clear after Hurricane Delta had made its way around College Station the night before.

 And in the Gators locker room, a quiet storm was brewing.

 Linebacker Jeremiah Moon locked his eyes on something in the distance—maybe the Gators fleeting playoff hopes—and shook his hand in bewilderment and disgust.

 “Uh, 12 of 15 third down.
 We got to get off the field, we gotta wrap up, we got to tackle and we gotta get to the quarterback, and we got to cover.
 It’s simple, and we're not doing that right now.”

 The Gators have not done it for three games in fact.
 Defensive Coordinator Todd Grantham’s crew has given up 27-46 third downs (59%) this season and that average is greatly helped by the fact South Carolina only converted on 6-17.

 It was the epitome of 3rd-and-Grantham, an insult first coined by Georgia fans back in the day who were fed up with their defensive coordinator’s tendency to be so aggressive on 3rd down that it left the middle of the field open.